hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/LoadSystemPropertys.md

 ```

 ## Pre-order data

+{% hint style='info' %} Prior to uploading the data, please ensure that all relevant variables are included. {% endhint %}

 ```
 <!-- Backorder and Preorder settings -->
 <SystemProperty systemResourceId="PreorderConfig" systemPropertyId="{STORE}.is.backorder.enabled" systemPropertyValue="Y" description="Flag to identify backorder setting for product store"/>